Antoni Gaudí: Death

 On 7 June 1926, Gaudí took his daily walk to the Sant Felip Neri church for his habitual prayer and confession.
 While walking along the Gran Via de les Corts Catalanes between Girona and Bailén streets, he was struck by a passing number 30 tram and lost consciousness.
 Assumed to be a beggar, the unconscious Gaudí did not receive immediate aid.
 Eventually passers-by transported him in a taxi to the Santa Creu Hospital, where he received rudimentary care.

 By the time that the chaplain of the Sagrada Família, Mosén Gil Parés, recognised him on the following day, Gaudí's condition had deteriorated too severely to benefit from additional treatment.
 Gaudí died on 10 June 1926 at age 73.
 A large crowd gathered to bid farewell in the chapel of Our Lady of Mount Carmel in the crypt of the Sagrada Família.
 His gravestone bears this inscription:

-Antonius Gaudí Cornet.
-Reusensis.
-Annos natus LXXIV, vitae exemplaris vir, eximiusque artifex, mirabilis operis hujus, templi auctor, pie obiit Barcinone die X Junii MCMXXVI, hinc cineres tanti hominis, resurrectionem mortuorum expectant.
-R.I.P.

-(Antoni Gaudí Cornet.
-From Reus.
-At the age of 74, a man of exemplary life, and an extraordinary craftsman, the author of this marvelous work, the church, died piously in Barcelona on the tenth day of June 1926; henceforward the ashes of so great a man await the resurrection of the dead.
-May he rest in peace.)

 Personal life

 Gaudí devoted his life entirely to his profession, remaining single.
-He is known to have been attracted to only one woman—Josefa Moreu, teacher at the Mataró Cooperative, in 1884—but this was not reciprocated although his niece refuted this.
-According to her, "He didn't even look at women."
+He is reported to have been attracted to only one woman—Josefa Moreu, teacher at the Mataró Cooperative, in 1884—who did not reciprocate.
+His niece disputed this, saying, "He didn't even look at women."
 Thereafter Gaudí took refuge in his Catholic faith.
 Gaudí is often depicted as unsociable and unpleasant, a man of gruff reactions and arrogant gestures.
 However, those who were close to him described him as friendly and polite, pleasant to talk to and faithful to friends.
-Among these, his patrons Eusebi Güell and the bishop of Vic, Josep Torras i Bages, stand out, as well as the writers Joan Maragall and Jacint Verdaguer, the physician Pere Santaló and some of his most faithful collaborators, such as Francesc Berenguer and Llorenç Matamala.
+Among these, his patrons Eusebi Güell and the bishop of Vic, Josep Torras i Bages, stand out, as well as writers Joan Maragall and Jacint Verdaguer, physician Pere Santaló and some of his most faithful collaborators, such as Francesc Berenguer and Llorenç Matamala.

 Gaudí shows the Sagrada Família to the Papal nuncio, Cardinal Francesco Ragonesi (1915).
 On that occasion, Monsegnor Ragonesi considered Gaudí "The Dante of architecture".